Most links are for reference only. However, EarthyB occasionally includes affiliate links and may earn money if you buy a product from these links.

 Soda Stream* – Flavored soda water is a popular and healthy alternative to sugary soda, but all those plastic and aluminum cans end up as a lot of waste.
 Soda Stream lets you make your own sparkling water and when the carbonation cylinder is empty just send it back to be re-used.
 You reduce waste and keep those carbonation cylinders inside the economy.

 LIFX LED Lights* – If the one you love loves great lighting, LIFX is the LED light to buy.
 You can adjust the color and brightness without a dimmer.
 Just program it on your phone.
 LED lights reduce your electric bill, and your person gets good light.

 Nest Smart Thermostat* – Smart Thermostats are a great way to reduce your electric bill, and it makes it easy to schedule the ideal temperature for everyone in your house.

-Sustainable fashion & fitness gifts
+Eco-friendly fashion & fitness gift ideas

 If you haven't already heard, ethical and sustainable fashion is the latest thing.
 So are online fitness classes.
 These are a little off the beaten path, but who wants an ordinary gift?

 Made Trade* – This is your one-stop-shop for sustainable and ethically made clothes and furniture.
 Check out the clothes by Tonle.

 Patagonia* is a sustainable materials leader.
 If the person on your list loves the great outdoors, anything made by Patagonia will be well received.
 On Patagonia's website, you can even find used clothes and gear.
 It's kind of like buying certified pre-owned.
 Same branded stuff, better prices, and better for the environment.